jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 styles of programming
 ---------------------

+The code presented is the result of the development many prior versions, it has never been rewritten in the sense of starting again.
+Nontheless, every part has been complely renewed several times.
+I am reviewing only the final version.
+Git promotes regular commits, there have been more than 500.

 some of it is pure functional (jsonPath, controller) ie, only semantically different from a Haskell programme